learninglab-dev/logic-oracle/README.md

 # answer-deducer
 ### a.k.a The Oracle of Knights & Knaves

-A module for deducing answers to yes-no questions on the island of Knights & Knaves
+A module for deducing answers to yes-no questions on the Island of Knights & Knaves

 ### Installation